jkenloh/NationalGalleryOfArt/README.md

 **Timeframe of Artworks:** What timeframe or time period are most of the artworks created from?

 **Prolific Artists:** Who are the artists with the most works at the NGA?
-In which time period were most of these artists' works created?

 **Artwork Types:** What is the breakdown of the types of artworks in the NGA collection? (e.g., painting, print, sculpture, photograph, etc.)